raffitch/flowmeter/README.md

    ramps the pressure from the start value to the end value over the course of the run, stopping when the selected pulse or time limit is reached.
-At the end of each run it commands 0 MPa so the DAC returns to 0 V. The calibration volume is fixed at 1 L.
+At the end of each run it commands 0 MPa so the DAC returns to 0 V. The calibration volume is fixed at 1 L. A **Mode** dropdown also offers a *Manual* option with a slider that directly sets the pressure without starting a timed experiment, useful for quick bench tests.

 The plotted curve can be saved to CSV or PNG.
 Each CSV contains run metadata (start/end time, volume, regulator version, programmed start/end pressure) plus